 Don’t be shy – sit, have a drink and enjoy this wonderful atmosphere.

-We came back in the early morning to get this photo without the throng of tourists and to enjoy the quietness of this ancient UNESCO site.
+We returned early in the morning to capture this photo without the crowds of tourists and to appreciate the tranquillity of this ancient UNESCO site.

 5. The Four Gates of the Diocletian Palace